 - Quality standards for hard red winter and all other classes: Test Weight 58 lbs +

 Additionally, hard wheat harvest entries must include Protein %

 National Award Winner Categories For 2022 Contest

 |Spring Wheat Dryland

 ||1st – 3rd

 |Spring Wheat Irrigated

-These winners from each category & subcategory, along with the overall high yield winner, will be recognized at a wheat reception at the 2020 Commodity Classic to be held Feb.
-27 – 29, 2020 in San Antonio, TX.
+These winners from each category & subcategory will be recognized at the wheat reception during the 2024 Commodity Classic to be held in Houston, TX.
 More detail is provided in the Contest Rules provided on this log in page.

 If you have any questions about the Contest Rules and processes, you can reach me through email or phone.